water fasting: the benefits of a 5 days fast are real

 You are a product of millions of years of evolution.
 Yes, you, the one staring at the boundless screen in front of you.
 And that is amazing.

-Around 2 million years ago, humans spread to Eurasia and evolved to different human species.
+Around 2 million years ago, humans spread to Eurasia and evolved into different human species.
 500,000 years ago, the Neanderthal came about.
 300,000 years ago, “Man, fire, good.”
 200,000 years ago, the first Homo sapiens evolved.
 12,000 years ago, the Agricultural Revolution began.
 Today, abundance beyond our wildest dreams.

-What does that have to do with a 5 day fast, though?
+What does that have to do with a 5-day fast, though?
 Well, for millions of years, human biology didn’t evolve to eat five times a day — to sit and hammer down a slice of pizza, while staring at a screen, then smash a piece of cake and a diet soda to wash it all down night after night.
 And, oh yea, a beer as well.
 Please, and thank you.
-Oh yea, gotta snack on some junk food in a bit as well, thank you very much.
+Oh yeah, gotta snack on some junk food in a bit as well, thank you very much.

 Even more, for 190,000 years, our hunter and gatherer ancestors were out there learning what plants wouldn’t kill them and then trying to eat them before they rotted, and killing things…with sticks!
 Now, you can kill a burger with an app on your phone and 10 bucks.